HomeDataRoom/Minecraft-RCON/README.md

 ## Warnings

 * Provided as it is, **this console has no authentication check**, so anybody with access to this console can run any commands on the Minecraft server.
-Please check at least the documentations below, about how to setup some basic http authentification on your web server, in order to restrict the access to the console:
+Please check the documentation below about how to set up basic HTTP authentification on your web server, in order to restrict the access to the console:
  * [For Apache 2.4 users](https://httpd.apache.org/docs/2.4/howto/auth.html)
  * [For NGinx users](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html)
-* Use a strong custom random RCON password (change the default one provided here) for more security.
+* Use a strong custom RCON password for more security.
+Do not use the default one in `config.php`.
 * Set up your firewall in order to allow only the web server to communicate with the Minecraft server through the RCON port set, for more security.